A guide to electric car home charging and charger installation

 Where to install the EV home charger

 Engineers have to follow a few electric car charging point installation regulations.
-This might affect where you can put the charger in your house.
+This might affect where you can put the charger on your wall.

 Before installing your charger, the engineers will look at some photos of where you want to put it.
 They might ask you to send the photos, or they may come and take some themselves as part of a site survey.